Scientist – explorer

 I am most interested in: (1) climbing remote peaks in full winter conditions in January–February (often previously unclimbed in winter) in the coldest parts of Siberia (e.g., Yakutia, Kolyma) and (2) traversing and exploring the most isolated mountain ranges (e.g., in Chukotka, Taimyr Peninsula, Central Siberian Plateau) all year round.

-I am an official athlete of La Sportiva, renowned for its highest quality mountaineering and climbing boots.
-Check the partnership subsite for more information.
+I am an official athlete of La Sportiva, a company renowned for its highest quality mountaineering and climbing boots.

 Some of the most interesting expeditions so far are:

-- The first winter ascents (solo) of “the coldest mountains of the northern Hemisphere” – the highest peaks of the Suntar-Khayata and Verkhoyansky ranges, two of the main mountain ranges of Yakutia, located nearby two regions referred to as “the Poles of Cold” (Oymyakon and Verkhoyansk);
+- The first winter ascent (solo, mid February) of another pretendent to the title of “the coldest mountain of the northern Hemisphere” – the highest peak of the Verkhoyansk range, one of the main mountain ranges of Yakutia, located nearby Verkhoyansk, another village referred to as “the Pole of Cold”.

-- The first traverse (solo) of the highest part of Byrranga Mountains, located in the northernmost Siberian Arctic (these mountains are described in research papers as one of the most remote and least studied areas of the whole Arctic);
+- The first traverse (solo) of the highest part of Byrranga Mountains, the northermost continental mountain range (with climbing all highest peaks) located in the northernmost Siberian Arctic (these mountains are described in research papers as one of the most remote, if not the most remote, and least studied areas of the whole Arctic).

 - A solo winter climb of Mt.
 Elbrus, the highest peak in Europe (done in a very fast style; the whole expedition took 2.5 days);

-- A solo winter climb of the highest peak (unnamed) in Momsky Mountains (a remote mountain range in Yakutia), done in January, with temperatures down to -55 Celsius;
+- The first winter ascent (solo, late January) of the highest peak (unnamed) in Momsky Mountains (a remote mountain range in Yakutia), with temperatures down to -55 Celsius;

 - A “Marriage Expedition” – hitchhiking in winter conditions, on frozen rivers and across mountain passes (together with my fiancee) to deep taiga in Yakutia, getting married (a legally valid Catholic ceremony) at the bottom of the breath-taking Chersky Mountains, and having a memorable party with our befriended herders of reindeers;